MicrosoftDocs/azure-docs/articles/active-directory/privileged-identity-management/pim-how-to-change-default-settings.md

 ## Activation maximum duration

-Use the **Activation maximum duration** slider to set the maximum time, in hours, that a role stays active before the activation request expires.
+Use the **Activation maximum duration** slider to set the maximum time, in hours, that an activation request for a role assignment remains active before it expires.
 This value can be from one to 24 hours.

 ## Require justification